Submarine chaser

-A submarine chaser or subchaser is a small naval vessel that is specifically intended for anti-submarine warfare.
+A submarine chaser or subchaser is a type of small naval vessel that is specifically intended for anti-submarine warfare.
+They encompass designs that are now largely obsolete, but which played an important role in the wars of the first half of the 20th century.
 Many of the American submarine chasers used in World War I found their way to Allied nations by way of Lend-Lease in World War II.

 Submarine chaser variants

 U.S. Navy submarine chasers were designed specifically to destroy German submarines in World War I, and Japanese and German submarines in World War II.
 The small 110 ft SC-1-class submarine chasers of the design used in World War I carried the hull designator SC (for Submarine Chaser).
 Their main weapon was the depth charge.
 They also carried machine guns and anti-aircraft guns.
 The similar-sized SC-497-class was built for World War II.
 Also in World War II, larger 173 ft PC-461-class submarine chasers used the PC hull classification symbol (for Patrol, Coastal).